 :environment task, as it must be performed before your task.

-# lib/tasks/transport.rake desc "count the number of users in the system" task count_users: [:environment] do puts User.count end
+# lib/tasks/count.rake desc "count the number of users in the system" task count_users: [:environment] do puts User.count end

 Now you can access the